ASM Hydrasynth Keyboard

 The [HOME] button is located in the center of the panel, under the large knob and the large display.
 It provides a quick way to exit from Hydrasynth setup/programming mode, and get to where the Macro controls are located.
 This is called the "Home Page".

-The spacialization effects of Hydrasynth are very good bills.
+The spacialization effects of Hydrasynth are very good manufacturing.
 The reverb does not sound metallic and the delay is not chemical.

 In the VOICE module, the Warm Mode simulates the warm frequency curve of an analog synthesizer.
 You can see the effect in the Oscilloscope view, it reduces the top of the spectrum a bit and amplifies the bottom.